Featured image of Who Will Recycle Your 3D Print Waste? We Found 9 Services to Send Your Scraps To Source: Auburn University

 This German start-up offers the most holistic solution to 3D print recycling.
 At first launch, the company was maybe too ambitious.
 They invited anyone based in Europe to pack up a box of sorted PLA or PETG scraps (minimum 2 kg for Germany and 15kg for the rest of Europe) and send it to Recycling Fabrik for free with their free shipping label.
 At their headquarters in Brunswick, the scraps are assessed, cleaned, shredded, melted, and extruded into 100% recycled filament.

-As of September 2023, the company has had to alter their business model.
-So many people took them up on their free recycling offer they had to pause recycling for a while and now, has introduces a new plan.
+Then, the company has had to alter its business model because so many people took them up on their free recycling offer they had to pause recycling for a while and introduce a new plan.

 “We have decided for the time being to tie the awarding of the free shipping labels to purchases so everybody who has bought something from us will get a shipping label,” says company CEO Jörn van Leeuwen.
 “This allows us to grow in a healthier way and expand our service as quickly as possible and possibly even open collection points in other countries.”